Codecademy/docs/content/ai/concepts/search-algorithms/terms/breadth-first-search/breadth-first-search.md

   - 'paths/computer-science'
 ---

-**Breadth-first search** is a shortest-path and traversing algorithm for unweighted graphs.
+**Breadth-first search (BFS)** is a traversing algorithm for unweighted graphs.
 This is a foundational algorithm in [graph](https://www.codecademy.com/resources/docs/general/graph) theory from which many other algorithms start.

 ## Features

-Some of the features and constraints that define the use and functionality of a breadth-first search (BFS) algorithm include the following:
+Some of the features and constraints that define the use and functionality of a breadth-first search algorithm include the following:

 - A relatively simple and efficient algorithm for finding the shortest-path in graphs that do not have edge weights.
+- It has a time complexity of O (vertices + edges).
-- In addition to finding the shortest path between two nodes this algorithm can be used to map or traverse a graph to find all connections or if a given path exists between any pair of nodes.
+- In addition to finding the shortest path between two nodes, this algorithm can be used to map or traverse a graph to find all connections or if a given path exists between any pair of nodes.

 ## Implementation